keeperdog/docs-vuepress/docs/guide/README.md

 ## 疫情

 The ShangHai government gave us a lot of food during covid-19 period。For example, rice, oil, vegetables, chicken and so on.Don't worry about my life.
 I'm fine，Thank you.
 You should also take care of yourself

-## 英文简单自我介绍

-It is really a great honor for me to have this opportunity for an interview,

-I hope i can make a good performance today.
-I'm confident that I can succeed.

-Now I will introduce myself briefly

-My name is Desheng Kong, come from Shanghai development team。I have been developing as a coder for more than 7 years

-I was graduated from Bengbu University。My major is computer science and technology。and I got my Bachelor's Degree in 2015

-After I graduated in 2015, I worked in Aspen tech for more than two years,

-The official language at that time was English.

-Sending and receiving emails and writing emails are all in English,

-Because there is no need to use it in my current job, so my spoken English is poor,

-But English environment is not a big problem for me

-Anyway, I believe in myself.
-Give me some time to practice and everything will be okay, better and better.

 ## 优势&为啥录用我&自我评价